C4RR0T02/Server-and-Cloud-Security/Cloud Operations Security.md

 ## What is monitoring

-- Continuos verification of security and performance of resources, applications and data
+- Continuous verification of security and performance of resources, applications and data
 - AWS provide services that give visibility to spot issue before it impacts the operation
     - AWS CloudTrail
     - Amazon Cloudwatch